adrian-paliwoda/course-WPF-basics/readme.md

 # Genesis
-Code is based on "Windows Presentation Foundation Masterclass" course
+The code is based on "Windows Presentation Foundation Masterclass" course

 [About course](https://www.udemy.com/course/windows-presentation-foundation-masterclass/)